Blessing-Enakpodia/Medical-Records-of-Students-of-Shing-High-/README.md

 # Data Analysis of Medical-Records-of-Students-of-Shing-High-
 # Introduction
+This task marks the completion of week 2 of the Data Analysis Chohort 3 Excel training.
 This task was given by training facilitator Chinonso Promise to assess trainees' understanding of the use of pivot tables and pivot charts.

 Disclaimer: This is fictitious data.